 Agender

-Agender is a term used to describe individuals who do not identify with any gender.
-They may feel a lack of connection to the concepts of male or female entirely, experiencing themselves as genderless or without a gender identity.
-Agender individuals may also describe themselves as gender-neutral, genderless, or non-binary.
+Agender is a term used to describe individuals who do not experience an internal sense of gender identity.
+They may feel little or no connection to the concepts of male or female, and may describe themselves as genderless or without a gender identity.
+Agender individuals may also use terms such as gender-neutral, genderless, or non-binary to describe their experience.

 Genderfluid

-Genderfluid is a term used to describe individuals whose gender identity can change over time or in different contexts.
-Unlike people who have a fixed gender identity, genderfluid individuals may experience fluctuations in their gender identity, feeling more masculine, feminine, or genderless at different points in time.
-For genderfluid individuals, their gender identity may vary from day to day, week to week, or even hour to hour.
-This fluidity can be influenced by a variety of factors, including mood, social environment, and personal experiences.
-Some genderfluid people may use different pronouns depending on their current gender expression.
+Genderfluid is a term used to describe individuals whose gender identity may change over time or across different situations.
+Unlike people who experience a consistent gender identity, genderfluid individuals may report variations in how they experience their gender, such as feeling more masculine, feminine, or genderless at different times.
+These changes can occur gradually or more frequently, and some genderfluid people may choose to use different pronouns depending on how they identify at a given moment.

 Transmasc